napari/docs/docs/plugins/virtual_environment_docs/2-deploying-your-plugin.md

 ### PyPI
 **[build](https://pypa-build.readthedocs.io/en/latest/ )** : package builder that bundles your source code into `sdist` or `wheel` distributions

+## Deploying plugins:

+### Manually using **twine**.
-**[twine](https://twine.readthedocs.io/en/latest/ )**: client you can use to upload your distribution to PyPI.
+[twine](https://twine.readthedocs.io/en/latest/ )**: client you can use to upload your distribution to PyPI.
 Note that you will need to set up a PyPI account and authenticate yourself when uploading.
-See [this great guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/) for a detailed tutorial to building & sharing your first Python packages.
+See [this great guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/) for a detailed tutorial to building and sharing your first Python packages.

 ```console

     # twine is a PyPI Client